nodelogicau/semcal/docs/index.md

    via the `LINKREL=edit` parameter, which should be incorporated into an update function in supporting CUAs.
 This is to support simultaneous access to a calendar object (e.g. via CalDAV) using multiple clients.

-### Templates
+### Metadata

-Templating is often used to apply sensible defaults and semantic metadata when creating new events and other objects. iCalendar has recently introduced two properties supporting semantic metadata: `CONCEPT` and `STRUCTURED-DATA`.
+Templates are often used to apply sensible defaults and semantic metadata when creating new events and other objects. iCalendar has recently introduced two properties supporting semantic metadata: `CONCEPT` and `STRUCTURED-DATA`.
 Using `CONCEPT` we are able to provide more granular type information that allows CUAs to recognise and process objects differently.